The observed mass distribution of Galactic black hole LMXBs is biased against massive black holes: Acknowledgments

 \section{Acknowledgments}

-PGJ acknowledges the Caltech Kingsley distinguished-visitor program and the hospitality at Caltech where this work initiated.
+PGJ acknowledges the Caltech Kingsley distinguished-visitor program and the hospitality at Caltech where this work was initiated.
 KK and NCS gratefully acknowledge support from the Israel Science Foundation (Individual Research Grant 2565/19).
 KK also thanks the Israel Academy of Sciences and Humanities for supporting her work with an IASH Postdoctoral Fellowship.
-MAPT acknowledges support via a Ram\'on y Cajal Fellowship RYC-2015-17854 and MINECO grant AYA2017-83216-P.
+MAPT acknowledges support via a Ram\'on y Cajal Fellowship RYC-2015-17854 and MINECO grant AYA2017-83216-P. We would like to thank the anonymous referee for her/his comments which improved the paper.

 \begin{appendix}

 \end{appendix}